 Thank you to all who attend our recent webinar.
 Paul Homes and I were able to answer some questions during the event, but we weren’t able to cover all of them.
-So, I have provided the Q&A here for all who attended.
-If you weren’t able to attend, or want to watch it again, you’ll find the archived link here.
-And the slides are attached to this article.
+So, I have provided the Q&A here for all who attended and the slides are attached to this article.

 Question: What does it mean “SAS Management Console is a single point of control”?
 How do we administer Hadoop and Grid?

 Answer: Instead of using separate administration tools for each application and for each machine where SAS is installed, SAS Management Console is a single tool to perform the administration tasks required to create and maintain your SAS environment across multiple platforms.

 Hadoop and HP Risk are administered in SAS Management Console as well, as they are using data that has been registered in Metadata.
 Hadoop is no different than any other database when it comes to library creation in metadata.